hacf-fr/hassRenaultZE/CONFIGURE.md

 # Configuration

-The component tends to be generic and adapt to all supported models.
-However, Renault locks or limit some functionnalities based on vehicle model.
+The component is generic and tries to adapt to all supported models.
+It is mostly configured via the UI however, due to limitations on the Renault API, some features may need to be configured manually.
-This page list them.

 ## HVAC
 Hvac status is not available for Zoe50 (model code X102VE).
 But Starting HVAC is possible with service `renault.ac_start`.